AI For Matching Images With Spoken Word Gets A Boost From MIT

 Here’s where it’s important not to get too excited about the technology being ready for prime time.
 Harwath says the team considers the results of the query accurate if the appropriate image comes up in the top 10 results from a library of only about 1,000 images.
 The system is currently able to do that just under 50% of the time.

 The number is improving, though.
-When Harwath and Glass wrote a paper on the project for an upcoming conference in France, it was 43%.
+When Harwath and Glass wrote a paper on the project, it was 43%.
 Still, he believes that although there are regular improvements and increased accuracy every time they train a new model, they’re held back by the available computational power.
 Even with a set of eight powerful GPUs, it can still take two weeks to train a single model.

 Language To Language